 Email: it@liu.edu | Ext.
 3300

-Breakout Rooms in Microsoft Teams allow faculty to divide students into smaller groups for focused discussions, activities, or collaborative work.
+Breakout Rooms in Microsoft Teams allow organizers to divide participants into smaller groups for focused discussions, activities, or collaborative work.
 This guide provides step-by-step instructions on creating, managing, and closing breakout rooms effectively.

 Before the Meeting